xguitart/sato-tate/README.md

 # sato-tate
-Scripts used in the article "Fields of definition of elliptic k-curves and realizability of genus 2 Sato--Tate groups over a number field"
+Scripts used in the article "Fields of definition of elliptic k-curves and the realizability of all genus 2 Sato--Tate groups over a number field"